Housing & Dining

 Residency Policy >

 Want to live and study with students who are interested in similar academic or social issues?
-ECU’s 19 Living Learning Communities (LLCs) give you the opportunity to do just that.
+ECU’s 16 Living Learning Communities (LLCs) give you the opportunity to do just that.
 Available themes range from biology to art to leadership, and much more.

 Learn More >

-Greene Tour >
+Clement Tour >

-Tyler Tour >
+College Hill Suites Tour >

 Campus Living Extras